Glastonbury Abbey: Modern history

 The ruins of Glastonbury Abbey were purchased by the Bath and Wells Diocesan Trust in 1908.
 The ruins are now the property of and managed by the Glastonbury Abbey trust.
 On acquiring the site the trust appointed Frederick Bligh Bond to direct an archaeological investigation.
 Bond discovered the Edgar Chapel, North Porch and St Dunstan's Chapel, however relations with his employers turned sour when he revealed in his 1919 book, The Gates of Remembrance, that he had made many of his interpretations in collaboration with a psychic medium.
-He was dismissed by Bishop Armitage Robinson in 1921, because of his use of seances and psychic archaeology but is remembered as the man who "galvanised our cultural understanding of Glastonbury".
+He was dismissed by Dean Armitage Robinson in 1921, because of his use of seances and psychic archaeology but is remembered as the man who "galvanised our cultural understanding of Glastonbury".

 A pilgrimage to the ruins of Glastonbury Abbey was held by a few local churches in 1924.
 Pilgrimages continue today to be held; in the second half of June for the Anglicans and early in July for the Catholics and they attract visitors from all over Western Europe.
 Services are celebrated in the Anglican, Roman Catholic and Eastern Orthodox traditions.
 The abbey site is visited by over 100,000 a year.

 Architecture

-The ruins of the great church, along with the Lady Chapel, are grade I listed buildings, and a Scheduled Ancient Monument.
+The ruins of the great church, along with the Lady Chapel, are grade I listed buildings, and a scheduled monument.
 It is set in 36 acre of parkland and open to the public.
 It is approached by the abbey gatehouse, which was built in the mid 14th century and completely restored in 1810.
 The 14th century abbey barn is also open to the public, outside the walls, as part of the Somerset Rural Life Museum.